Personal Injury Attorney for Construction Accidents

 - Wrongful death - In those tragic cases where the negligence of another party has caused the death of someone on the job, the family may bring a wrongful death claim for the loss they suffered.

-If you have suffered as a victim of someone else’s negligence that led to a construction accident, you may be entitled to receive compensation for one or more of the following:
+If you have suffered as a victim of someone else’s negligence that led to a construction accident, you may be entitled to receive substantial compensation for one or more of the following elements of damage:

-- Cost of counseling due to the emotional distress
+- Counseling expenses due to the emotional distress

 - Loss of consortium (in cases of wrongful death)